TobyLobster/ManicMiner/README.md

 A couple of short routines are stashed in zero page, perhaps to make them harder to find, to hinder cheating.
 The first is the code that triggers a switch, and the second is the code that resets your score at the end of the game.

-A single byte of the level data is changed (a key position on level 20) during initialisation.
+A single byte of the level data is changed (the position of a key on level 20) during initialisation.
 Perhaps to make it harder to make a completely perfect copy of the game, or perhaps it's just a last minute 'fix'.
 It doesn't make a significant difference to the difficulty of the last level.

 # Implementation issues